 Adderall is a prescription medication used to treat attention deficit hyperactivity disorder (ADHD) in children and adults.
-Ritalin and Concerta are similar to Adderal.
+Ritalin and Concerta are similar to Adderall.
 Adderall contains two prescription stimulants: amphetamine and a member of the same chemical family called dextroamphetamine.
-While Ritalin and Concerta contain another stimulant called methylphenidate.
+Ritalin and Concerta contain another stimulant called methylphenidate.

 Adderall is made up of a chemical mixture of amphetamine as well as dextroamphetamine.
-It is used by millions of people in the US for the treatment of ADHD.
+Millions of people use it in the US for the treatment of ADHD.

 How does Adderall work?